munrocreations/own-it-quick/README.md

 If you see many messages being logged to the console, wait until the messages slow down.
 Then log into the **ownCloud** UI to verify a successful installation.

 #### Log in to the ownCloud UI  ####
-To log in to the **ownCloud** UI, open http://localhost in a web browser and enter the admin username and password that you stored in ENV file.
+To log in to the **ownCloud** UI, open http://localhost in a web browser and enter the admin username and password that you stored in the ENV file.
 ![ui](Graphics\ui.jpg)
 For more detail on the installation using docker, see [this topic](https://doc.owncloud.org/server/10.0/admin_manual/installation/docker/index.html?highlight=docker) in the ownCloud documentation.